Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: Single-Channel Quantum Router

-In Fig.\ref{fig2}, we plot the reflection rate $R_1^a \equiv |r_1^a|^2$ and the transfer rate $T_1^b \equiv |t_1^b|^2$ as functions of the incident energy $E$ for various coupling strengths.
-First, we can observe that when the coupling strength is relatively weak, the peak of the transfer rate occurs near $E=\pm1$, as shown in Figs.\ref{fig2}(a) and \ref{fig2}(b).
-Part of the reason for this is consistent with what has been discussed in Ref.\cite{t_shape_router_1}, where a hard-wall boundary condition imposed on the radiation field by the termination of the CRW-a causes the excited state $|e\rangle$ of the atom to be dressed by its own radiation field with the Lamb shift of $\Delta(E)$.
+In Fig. \ref{fig2}, we plot the reflection rate $R_1^a \equiv |r_1^a|^2$ and the transfer rate $T_1^b \equiv |t_1^b|^2$ as functions of the incident energy $E$ for various coupling strengths.
+First, we can observe that when the coupling strength is relatively weak, the peak of the transfer rate occurs near $E=\pm1$, as shown in Figs. \ref{fig2}(a) and \ref{fig2}(b).
+Part of the reason for this is consistent with what has been discussed in Ref.\cite{t_shape_router_1}, where a hard-wall boundary condition imposed on the radiation field by the termination of the CRW-a causes the excited state $|e\rangle$ of the atom to be dressed by its own radiation field with the Lamb shift of $\Delta(E)$\cite{t_shape_router_1}.
 However, the key difference lies in the presence of the classical field in this system, which also leads to an $\Omega$-dependent shift of the energy levels of $|e\rangle$\cite{x_shape_router_1,x_shape_router_2}.
 This is the reason behind the occurrence of two peaks in the transfer rate in this system, as opposed to the scenario presented in Ref.\cite{t_shape_router_1}, which does not involve a classical field and exhibits only one peak.
 Therefore, the peak of the transfer rate only appears when the incident energy $E$ corresponds to the energies of the two dressed states produced by the interaction of the atom with the classical field and its own radiation field.

-Regarding the impact of coupling strengths, as shown in Figs.\ref{fig2}(a) and \ref{fig2}(b), it can be observed that when $g_a=g_b$, the peak of the transfer rate reaches its maximum.
-Moreover, from Fig.\ref{fig2}(b) to Fig.\ref{fig2}(c), it can be seen that as $g_ag_b$ increases, the peak broadens continuously which aligns with the observations found in Ref.\cite{x_shape_router_1,x_shape_router_2}.
+Regarding the impact of coupling strengths, as shown in Figs. \ref{fig2}(a) and \ref{fig2}(b), it can be observed that when $g_a=g_b$, the peak of the transfer rate reaches its maximum.
+Moreover, from Fig. \ref{fig2}(b) to Fig. \ref{fig2}(c), it can be seen that as $g_ag_b$ increases, the peak broadens continuously which aligns with the observations found in Ref.\cite{x_shape_router_1,x_shape_router_2}.
 The unique aspect in our system is that the transfer rate's peak can reach 1, signifying perfect transfer.
-In comparison to Ref.\cite{t_shape_router_1}, which the number of this peak changes from one to two, means that this system can effectively broaden the energy range with high transfer rates by increasing the coupling strength, as demonstrated in Fig.\ref{fig2}(c) when $g_a=g_b=0.9$, achieving over 90\% transfer rate within a large energy range ($-1.5<E<1.5$).
+In comparison to Ref.\cite{t_shape_router_1}, which only has one transfer peak, our system exhibits two transfer peaks, implying that increasing the coupling strength can more effectively broaden the bandwidth of high transfer rates.
+As demonstrated in Fig. \ref{fig2}(c), when $g_a=g_b=0.9$, achieving over 90\% transfer rate within a large bandwidth ($-1.5<E<1.5$).